-This floating lodge is tucked into Glendale Cove, in the heart of the Great Bear Rainforest, home to one of the largest concentrations of grizzly bears in British Columbia and the location of our 2018 Festival of Bears.
+This floating lodge is tucked into Glendale Cove, in the heart of the Great Bear Rainforest.
+Home to one of the largest concentrations of grizzly bears in British Columbia, it is the location of our 2018 Festival of Bears.

 The main reason to stay at Knight Inlet lodge, though, is the fact that it is located in the heart of the Great Bear Rainforest where there is one of the largest concentrations of grizzly bears in British Columbia.
-The lodge offers boat trips to explore the hidden coves of the inlet allowing you to view bears at eye-level making for a remarkable experience.
-Alternatively, you can take a boat across the cove, and then take a small bus along an old logging road to reach the salmon spawning channels, where it is not uncommon to see 10-15 bears on the river at any one time and the viewing is done from elevated stands.
+The lodge offers boat trips to explore the hidden coves of the inlet, allowing you to view bears at eye-level, making for a remarkable experience.
+Alternatively, you can take a boat across the cove, and then take a small bus along an old logging road to reach the salmon spawning channels, where it is not uncommon to see up to 15 bears on the river at any one time and the viewing is done from elevated stands.

 is featured in the following itineraries: